 Her smile lights up the world.
 Her bright blue eyes shines brighter than the fucking sun (metaphorically speaking).

 Wait, where did all that shit come from?
-It sounded like I’m from a fucking romance novel!
+That was so fucking corny.

 “So,” Hunter started.
 “What’s going on between you and Hope?”

 Why is everyone asking us that?
 Sky only see me as a friend.
 Nothing more, nothing less.
 Even if I did like her (like, like like her, which I’m really not sure of at the moment) I’m pretty sure that she wouldn’t want to be with me.